bezmoradi/tutorials/go/03-variables-and-types.md

 }
 ```

 In the above program, we have created an alias called `customString` for the `string` type.
+As the `logString` method is attached to the `customString` type, any variable of this type has access to that method.
+The key concept here is that in Go, you can take existing types (like `string`) and create your own version, then add special behaviors (methods) to them.
+So instead of just having a regular `string`, you now have a `customString` that knows how to print itself using the `logString()` method.

 ## Type Conversion